Avadhesh-Yadav-80/Health-Hive/README.md

 Information collected is stored in the cloud server (MongoDB) and a block is created with hash based on attributes of the medical record and it also holds the previous hash and timestamp of creation.

-Note : No blockchain implementation is used.
-A custom highly level blockchain like architecture is developed to replicate the blockchain functionality.

 ## Home Page